-If Golden Earring were from the UK or the US they would reach legendary status and this album would be seen as one of the great rock albums of all time
+If Golden Earring were from the UK or the US they would have reached legendary status and this album would be seen as one of the great rock albums of all time - here is why...

 I have always been someone who chooses to avoid labelling myself as a rock fan.
-Nonetheless, I do so with great appreciation of the genre, but rarely having felt that same indescribable buzz that disco, funk and soul can give me.
-My enjoyment of rock music usually comes from individual hits that would not be unknown to most of the general public.
+While I have a great appreciation of the genre, when listening to rock, I have rarely felt that same indescribable buzz that disco, funk and soul can give me.
+My enjoyment of rock music usually comes from individual well-known hits.
 They are usually songs that I am accustomed to, having heard them numerous times.
 However, to come across a rock album that I am moved by and love from start to finish is more of a rarity in my life.
-A small selection of some the objectively held ‘greatest rock albums of all time’ from The Who’s Who’s Next and Oasis’ (What's the Story) Morning Glory? have kept me entertained all the way through, but I do not see my enjoyment of these albums as enough to bolster my credentials as a rocker.
+A small selection of some of the objectively held ‘greatest rock albums of all time’ from The Who’s Who’s Next and Oasis’ (What's the Story) Morning Glory? have kept me entertained all the way through, but I do not see my enjoyment of these albums as enough to bolster my credentials as a rocker.
 Perhaps the first time in my life in which I organically found myself engaged by an album within the genre came only recently thanks to Golden Earring.

 “....the album had this magical power of bouncing so seamlessly from headbanging rock into mind-expanding psychedelia, which like many of the best jazz musicians I have ever heard, their music would simply just leave me gobsmacked by the musical talent on display.”